russstorms/chizetteArt/README.md

 In progress...

-On Chrome, go to chizetteart.com
+Go to chizetteart.com (currently down, working on deployment to different website)

 An artsite/portfolio for a painter who can create and edit posts.
 Users can filter by medium and buy prints of paintings.